-The role of teachers is to plan, resource and oversee the delivery of one curriculum for parents to facilitate at home and TAs to facilitate at school.
+In summary, the role of teachers is to plan, resource and oversee the delivery of the curriculum for parents to facilitate at home and for TAs to facilitate at school.
 This will ensure that all children will be completing the same activities and that when children return to school, they will not have gaps in their learning.
+If any children attend school part-time (eg due to parent working part-time) it is essential that they complete the remote learning on the days they are at home so that they do not fall behind their peers.